 Who Has Responsibility for What?

 In simple terms, the Guilford County Board of Education and the Superintendent and her team are responsible for planning, managing and overseeing any construction of new schools.
 Guilford County Commissioners and their staff are responsible for financing the maintenance of current buildings and construction of new facilities.
-Board of Education members and County Commissioners have been cooperatively working together on both fronts through a Joint Committee.
+Board of Education members and County Commissioners worked cooperatively together on both fronts through a Joint Committee.

 What is the Process for Requesting Funds?

-The Board of Education will prioritize projects and make an official request to the County Commissioners for a bond amount to fund those projects.
-The Commissioners will decide whether to put a bond initiative on the ballot and for what amount.
-Voters will then act in November 2020 to give Commissioners the authority to issue any bonds.
+The Board of Education prioritized projects and made an official request to the County Commissioners for a bond amount to fund those projects.
+The Commissioners decided to put a bond initiative on the ballot for $300 million in November 2020.
+Voters approved the 2020 bond and gave Commissioners the authority to issue any bonds.
 A vote to approve the bond does not require the commissioners to issue bonds.
 It does give them the authority to do so.
 Ultimately, Commissioners will decide whether to issue bonds, over what time period and for what projects based on recommendations from the Board of Education.

 This plan will determine the future of our county.
-It’s important for us all to be knowledgeable about the plan and the possible scenarios to fund it.
+It’s important for us all to be knowledgeable about plans developed.
+Detailed information can be found to the right.